The0xLedger/Gensyn_Node_Oracle_Guide/README.md

 </div>

+## First, Signup on Oracle for Free Tier Virtual Machine

+* Signup on Oracle https://www.oracle.com/in/cloud/free/ and verify the signup process via your VISA Debit Card 0r Credit Card.
+* It will take 24-48 hours to get your oracle account verified for use.
+* When your oracle account gets verified.
+Log in on oracle website and click on create instances.

+## Follow Commands properly to create free tier lifetime virtual machine

-## We will need an SSH client to connect our Oracle Virtual Machine (VM)
+## You will need an SSH client to connect our Oracle Virtual Machine (VM)
 * For this we will download Termius.
 * Termius for Windows: https://termius.com/download/windows
 * Termius for MAC: https://termius.com/download/macos

+##

 ## Install Python and Other Tools